Snehaphilip989/miniproject1/GIT_BasicCommands.md

 The git commit command is used to capture a snapshot of the project's currently staged changes.
 Committed snapshots are safe versions of a project and git will never change them unless you explicitly ask it to.

+The git commit command records a bunch of file changes in the local repository and calculates a hash that can serve as a tag for this bunch of file changes.
+These commits can later be pushed to a remote repository, merged from a remote repository, or cherrypicked to another branch.

 ![Image of Commit](https://github.com/Snehaphilip989/miniproject1/blob/master/Image/Commit.PNG)

 ## Merge